 In an Australian Health Survey, it was reported that less than 1 in 5 adults walk the recommended 10000 steps a day.
 With so many people using pedometers or smartwatches today, I was surprised by this number, as there are so many ways to walk 10000 steps every day.

 Yes, I know, we all know the benefits of walking daily and how it is good for our body and mind.
 Yet, despite that there are many ways to walk 10000 steps daily is not easy for everyone to do.

 As I shift worker on my feet for many hours of the day, I sometimes find it easy to walk 10000 steps.
 However, I still find it important to have a routine as a shift worker and find time for healthy habits like walking and mindfulness.

-The benefits and ways to walk 10000 steps daily are going to depend very much on your walking goals.
+The benefits and reasons to find ways to walk 10000 steps daily are going to depend very much on your walking goals.

 Benefits of walking 10000 steps a day.

 - weight management